xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT8008"/>MT8008: The loaded version of Xamarin.iOS.dll was compiled for * bits, while the process is * bits.
 Please file a bug at http://bugzilla.xamarin.com.

 This indicates something is wrong in the build process.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8009"/>MT8009: Unable to locate the block to delegate conversion method for the method *.*'s parameter #*.
 Please file a bug at http://bugzilla.xamarin.com.

 This indicates an API wasn't bound correctly.
-If this is an API exposed by Xamarin, please file a bug in our bugzilla ([http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS)), if it's a third-party binding, please contact the vendor.
+If this is an API exposed by Xamarin, please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new), if it's a third-party binding, please contact the vendor.

 ### <a name="MT8010"/>MT8010: Native type size mismatch between Xamarin.[iOS|Mac].dll and the executing architecture.
 Xamarin.[iOS|Mac].dll was built for *-bit, while the current process is *-bit.

 This indicates something is wrong in the build process.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8011"/>MT8011: Unable to locate the delegate to block conversion attribute ([DelegateProxy]) for the return value for the method *.*.
 Please file a bug at http://bugzilla.xamarin.com.

 Xamarin.iOS was unable to locate a required method at runtime (to convert a delegate to a block).

-This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8012"/>MT8012: Invalid DelegateProxyAttribute for the return value for the method *.*: DelegateType is null.
 Please file a bug at http://bugzilla.xamarin.com.

 The DelegateProxy attribute for the method in question is invalid.

-This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8013"/>MT8013: Invalid DelegateProxyAttribute for the return value for the method *.*: DelegateType ({2}) specifies a type without a 'Handler' field.
 Please file a bug at http://bugzilla.xamarin.com.

 The DelegateProxy attribute for the method in question is invalid.

-This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8014"/>MT8014: Invalid DelegateProxyAttribute for the return value for the method *.*: The DelegateType's ({2}) 'Handler' field is null.
 Please file a bug at http://bugzilla.xamarin.com.

 The DelegateProxy attribute for the method in question is invalid.

-This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8015"/>MT8015: Invalid DelegateProxyAttribute for the return value for the method *.*: The DelegateType's ({2}) 'Handler' field is not a delegate, it's a *.
 Please file a bug at http://bugzilla.xamarin.com.

 The DelegateProxy attribute for the method in question is invalid.

-This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8016"/>MT8016: Unable to convert delegate to block for the return value for the method *.*, because the input isn't a delegate, it's a *.
 Please file a bug at http://bugzilla.xamarin.com.

 The DelegateProxy attribute for the method in question is invalid.

-This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 <!-- 8017 is used by mmp -->

 ### <a name="MT8018"/>MT8018: Internal consistency error.
 Please file a bug report at http://bugzilla.xamarin.com.

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8019"/>MT8019: Could not find the assembly * in the loaded assemblies.

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8020"/>MT8020: Could not find the module with MetadataToken * in the assembly *.

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8021"/>MT8021: Unknown implicit token type: *.

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8022"/>MT8022: Expected the token reference * to be a *, but it's a *.
 Please file a bug report at http://bugzilla.xamarin.com.

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8023"/>MT8023: An instance object is required to construct a closed generic method for the open generic method: * (token reference: *).
 Please file a bug report at http://bugzilla.xamarin.com.

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8024"/>MT8024: Could not find a valid extension type for the smart enum '{smart_type}'.
 Please file a bug at https://bugzilla.xamarin.com.

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT8025"/>MT8025: Failed to compute the token reference for the type '{type.AssemblyQualifiedName}' because {reasons}

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 A potential workaround would be to disable the `register-protocols` optimization, by passing `--optimize:-register-protocols` as an additional